Wehshi (TV series)

 Wehshi (وحشی) is a 2022 Pakistani television series based on the novel of the same name by Razia Butt.
-It is produced by Momina Duraid under banner MD Productions and directed by Iqbal Hussain.
-The series stars Khushhal Khan, Komal Meer, Subhan Awan, Nadia Khan and Babar Ali in leading roles.
-The series revolves around a parental orphan guy, whose deprivations make him wild, as labelled by others.
+It is produced by Momina Duraid under the banner MD Productions and directed by Iqbal Hussain.
+The series stars Khushhal Khan, Komal Meer, Subhan Awan, Nadia Khan, and Babar Ali in leading roles.
+The series revolves around a parental orphan whose deprivations in life make him wild, as labelled by others.
 Wehshi broadcast on Hum TV from 29 August 2022 to 27 December 2022.

 Plot

-Fathers of Sobia and Asif die on the same day when they two were kids.
-While father of Sobia always mistreated his second daughter for being a girl, Asif was dearly loved by his father as he was his only son.
-The lives of the 2 kids take particularly drastic turns externally as well as internally.
+Sobia and Asif's fathers died on the same day during their childhood.
+While Sobia's father mistreated his second daughter for being a girl, Asif was dearly loved by his father, being his only son.
+The lives of the two children take particularly drastic turns externally as well as internally.
 Asif's mother gets remarried for financial support of her son and endows herself in care of Asif's foster brother, Amir.